The Caretaker Loop

 No one died.

-A Snail Unit passed by.
+Snail Unit 528:

 “We really appreciate you.”

-They kept the task moving.
+They kept moving.

-You kept the weight instead.
+You kept the weight.

-One employee is currently covering:
+One employee covering:

 emotional regulation